oSoWoSo/text-forge/docs/menus.md

 #### Lock Indentation Settings
-When enabled, protects indentation settings from changing, this change can come from *Indentation Settings* menu in editor bottom bar, mode changing actions, etc.
+When enabled, protects indentation settings from changing, this change can come from *Indentation Settings* menu in editor bottom bar, mode-changing actions, etc.

 #### Reset To Mode Indentation Settings
 Resets current mode's indentation settings to defined settings by mode developer.
-See [here](modes.md#mode-features) for more information about mode-driven indetation settings.
+See [here](modes.md#mode-features) for more information about mode-driven indentation settings.

 ### Continue Placeholder Completion
 Returns you to Placeholder completion mode (when current file has any placeholder).